CumulusNetworks/docs/content/cumulus-linux-43/Installation-Management/Upgrading-Cumulus-Linux.md

 Cumulus Linux also provides the Smart System Manager that enables you to upgrade an active switch with minimal disruption to the network.
 See {{<link url="Smart-System-Manager" text="Smart System Manager">}}.

 {{%notice note%}}
-- Cumulus Linux 4.3.1 is supported on Broadcom switches only.
-You **cannot** upgrade to Cumulus Linux **4.3.1** on a Mellanox switch.
-- Upgrading an MLAG pair requires additional steps.
+Upgrading an MLAG pair requires additional steps.
 If you are using MLAG to dual connect two Cumulus Linux switches in your environment, follow the steps in [Upgrade Switches in an MLAG Pair](#upgrade-switches-in-an-mlag-pair) below to ensure a smooth upgrade.
+{{%/notice%}}

+{{%notice note%}}
+Cumulus Linux 4.3.1 is supported on Broadcom switches only.
+You cannot upgrade to Cumulus Linux 4.3.1 on a Mellanox switch.
+- NVIDIA does not provide a 4.3.1 image for Mellanox switches.
+- To upgrade Cumulus Linux from 4.0.0 or later to to 4.3.1 with `apt update`, see {{<link url="#package-pgrade-from-cumulus-linux-4.0.0-or-later-to-4.3.1-or-later" text="Package Upgrade from Cumulus Linux 4.0.0 or later to 4.3.1 or Later">}}.
 {{%/notice%}}

 ### Should I Install a Cumulus Linux Image or Upgrade Packages?